intel-lab-lkp/linux/Documentation/process/conclave.rst

   the expectation that it maximizes the long term health of the project and its community.

-- Within two weeks, a representative of this group will communicate to the broader community, using the ksummit@lists.linux.dev mailing list, what the next steps will be.
+- Within two weeks, a representative of this group will communicate the next steps to the broader community via the ksummit@lists.linux.dev mailing list.

 The Linux Foundation, as guided by the TAB, will take the steps necessary to support and implement this plan.